 Private Charles B. Gara, 19751, York and Lancaster Regiment, 10th Battalion

-Charles Bernard Gara was born in Ossett in late 1885, the second child and eldest son of Irish born labourer Bernard Gara and his Wakefield born wife Mary Nancy (nee Murray), who married in December 1881 in the Dewsbury Roman Catholic Chapel.
+Charles Bernard Gara was born in Ossett on the 14th October 1885, the second child and eldest son of Irish born labourer Bernard Gara and his Wakefield born wife Mary Nancy (nee Murray), who married in December 1881 in the Dewsbury Roman Catholic Chapel.

 In 1891, Bernard and Mary Gara were living on Victoria Street, Ossett with four children, including Charles Bernard.
 By 1900 they had six children and in the late 1890s they had moved to New Street, Wakefield where in 1901 Bernard was working as an Innkeeper.
 In 1911, Bernard and Mary Gara had been married for 29 years and had twelve children, but sadly four had died before April 1911.
 In that year they had four of their children, including Charles Bernard living with them at 38, Providence Street, Wakefield.
 Both Bernard and his son Charles were working as pit sinkers.